- Disputes that can be brought before the FDRC

 According to the Terms of Reference, the FDRC will only handle a dispute that fulfills all of the following conditions (known as ‘Eligible Disputes’) –

-- the financial services provider involved in the dispute must be a member financial institution of the FDRS (known as a ‘financial institution’);
+- the financial services provider involved in the dispute must be a member financial institution of the FDRS (known as a ‘FI’);

-- the dispute must arise out of a contract between the Eligible Claimant and the financial institution that was entered into or arisen in Hong Kong or any act or omission of the financial institution in connection with the provision of a Financial Service to an Eligible Claimant where the financial institution acted as an agent.
+- must arise out of a contract between the EC and the FI that was entered into or arose in Hong Kong, or any act or omission of the FI in connection with the provision of a Financial Service to an EC where the FI acted as an agent.

 - Cases outside the purview of the FDRC

-Situations where the FDRC shall admit or reject an Application are set out in the FDRS Guidelines on Intake Criteria of Cases at Annex II of the TOR.
+Situations where the FDRC shall accept or reject an Application are set out in the FDRS Guidelines on Intake Criteria of Cases at Annex II of the TOR.
 Generally –

-- all disputes which have not first been raised by an Eligible Claimant with the relevant financial institution so as to give the financial institution an opportunity to resolve it directly, if submitted to the FDRC, shall be rejected.
+- all disputes which have not first been raised by an EC with the relevant financial institution so as to give the financial institution an opportunity to resolve it directly, if submitted to the FDRC, shall be rejected.

-- the FDRC shall also discontinue handling a dispute if, after the Application is lodged with the FDRC, the Eligible Claimant lodges a complaint against the financial institution with the Insurance Claims Complaints Bureau; and
+- the FDRC shall also discontinue handling a dispute if, after the Application is lodged with the FDRC, the EC lodges a complaint against the financial institution with the Insurance Complaints Bureau; and

 - the FDRC shall discontinue handling a dispute if the FDRC knows that the dispute has been the subject of court proceedings where there is a decided judgment.